 Tire speed rating (speed symbol) and load index are very important factors that determine tire performance.
 The common name for the load index and speed symbol is "service description".

 The tire load index and speed rating for light truck tires have some specificity compared to the passenger car tires.

-The load index (Li) is numerical code, preceding the speed symbol, related to a tire's load carrying capabilities and it shows a tire's maximum load capacity.
-A tire with a higher load index indicates an increase in load capacity.
+The load index (Li) is numerical code, preceding the speed symbol, related to a tire load carrying capabilities and it shows the tire maximum load capacity.
+The tire with a higher load index indicates an increase in load capacity.